 To create a more emotional connection with their stakeholders, brands are turning to sensorial, immersive experiences.
 How can companies take advantage of their stories and assets in order to enhance their brand experiences?
 Amy Sandys reports

-However, unlike the Philippine tarsier, humans – for the most part – do not require their auditory cortex for navigation through the tall grasses and bamboo shoots of Samar, Leyte, Bohol and Mindanao.
+However, unlike the Philippine tarsier, humans do not, for the most part, require their auditory cortex for navigation through the tall grasses and bamboo shoots of Samar, Leyte, Bohol and Mindanao.
 From urban jungles to rural landscapes, the auditory cortex performs just one function in a nerve system of many which allows humans to navigate the plethora of sights, smells, sounds and tastes with which they are bombarded on a daily basis.

 For branding professionals and marketers, developing a product which appeals to just one human sense has unntapped neurological potential.

 To take advantage of this, many brands are turning to immersive or sensory-based experiences to connect more strongly with their customers or stakeholders.
 There is an increasing need for brands to get their audiences to interact and engage with their stories, says Sam Taylor, head of client services and business development at creative technology-led branding agency, Kerve.
 “If you’re just talking at customers, it’s very easy for them to tune out,” says Taylor.
 “But, if you get them actively involved with the brand and taking part, then they’re much more likely to carry on taking part and carrying on the conversation and discovering more about the brand.”